Polynesian tattoo symbols for pain and adversities

 Shape your life like a work of art as you would do with your tattoos, and keep the good in it.

-Shape your dreams.
+Shape your dreams."

-When included, you will often see them flanked by symbols of strength to counter them (spearheads, warrior, or the centipede for example, like in this case)
+Both the moray eel and the row of flies are present in this half sleeve tattoo.
+When included, you will often see them flanked by symbols of strength to counter them (spearheads, warrior, or the centipede, as in this example).

 Thorns and fa'atigipusa elements are both present in this fighter's tattoo: